Ideas are powerful.

 Jake Scherlis, Jonathan Ortiz, Kaan Dogrusoz, & Myles Blodnick

 The basic frame of the mask is a fencing helmet.
-The helmet contains a single NeoPixel LED strip, a former webcam microphone, two portable speakers that are mounted in the front of the helmet, and light-diffusing fabric.
+The helmet contains a NeoPixel LED strip, a former webcam microphone, two portable speakers mounted to the front of the helmet, and light-diffusing fabric.
 When the user speaks, their voice is recorded and the analog input is shifted in pitch by a semi-random amount derived from the volume of their voice.
 This distorts their voice in real-time, allowing the user to interact with an audience while remaining anonymous.